Justine397/Student-Test-Results-Viewer/README.md

 By following these steps, you should have the Grade Management System up and running on your local machine.
 If you encounter any issues, please refer to the troubleshooting section below.

-Certainly!
-Here's an updated version of the troubleshooting section in the README file:

 ---

 ## Troubleshooting